Mamadeve/Mamadov-s-Site/README.md

 # 🎵 Music Integrations

-MAMADO intentionally uses official integration methods for supported music services.
+MAMADO uses official integration methods for supported music services.

 ### Spotify

-Uses:
+Spotify oEmbed is used for metadata and official embedded playback.

 ```text
 https://open.spotify.com/oembed
 ```

-for metadata and official embedded playback.

 ### SoundCloud

-Uses:
+SoundCloud oEmbed is used for metadata and the official widget.

 ```text
 https://soundcloud.com/oembed
 ```

-for metadata and the official SoundCloud widget.

 ### Direct Audio

-Direct audio URLs are handled through the browser's native:
+Direct audio URLs are played through the browser's native HTML5 audio element:

 ```html
 <audio>
 ```

-element with custom controls.

 ---

 # 🔐 Security

-Security is handled primarily through Supabase Authentication and PostgreSQL Row Level Security.

-Core principles:
+Authentication and database security are handled through Supabase.

+The data flow is built around:

 ```text
 Authentication